mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Firing an Artillery Piece at a Visible Target: Average (8+) Heavy Weapons (artillery) check (1D seconds, DEX).
 Firing an Artillery Piece Using Indirect Fire: Difficult
 (10+) Heavy Weapons (artillery) check (1D x 10 seconds, INT).

-**Investigate** The Investigate skill incorporates keen observation, forensics and detailed analysis.
+Investigate #TODO The Investigate skill incorporates keen observation, forensics and detailed analysis.

 Searching a Crime Scene For Clues: Average (8+) Investigate check (1D x 10 minutes, INT).
 Watching a Bank of Security Monitors in a Starport, _Waiting for a Specific Criminal:_ Difficult (10+) Investigate check (1D hours, INT).

-**Jack-of-All-Trades** The Jack-of-All-Trades skill works differently to other skills.
+Jack-of-All-Trades #TODO The Jack-of-All-Trades skill works differently to other skills.
 It reduces the unskilled penalty a Traveller receives for not having the appropriate skill by one for every level of Jack-of-All-Trades.
 For example, if a Traveller does not have the Pilot skill, they suffer DM-3 to all Pilot checks.
 If that Traveller has Jack- of-All-Trades 2, then the penalty is reduced by 2 to DM-1.
 With Jack-of-All-Trades 3, a Traveller can totally negate the penalty for being unskilled.

 There is no benefit for having Jack-of-All-Trades 0 or Jack-of-All-Trades 4 or higher.

-**Language** There are numerous different Language specialities, each one covering reading and writing in a different language.
+Language #TODO There are numerous different Language specialties, each one covering reading and writing in a different language.
 All Travellers can speak and read their native language without needing the Language skill and automated computer translator programs mean Language skills are not always needed on other worlds.
 Having Language 0 implies the Traveller has a smattering of simple phrases in a few common languages.

-**Specialities** There are, of course, as many specialities of Language as there are actual languages.
+Specialties #TODO There are, of course, as many specialties of Language as there are actual languages.
 Those presented here are examples from the Third Imperium setting.

 - Galanglic: The common trade language of the Third Imperium, derived originally from the English spoken in the Rule of Man.
-- **Vilani:** The language spoken by the Vilani of the First Imperium; the 'Latin' of the Third Imperium.
+- Vilani: #TODO The language spoken by the Vilani of the First Imperium; the 'Latin' of the Third Imperium.
 - Zdetl: The Zhodani spoken language.
-- **Oynprith:** The Droyne ritual language.
+- Oynprith: #TODO The Droyne ritual language.
 - Trokh: The Aslan spoken language.
-- **Gvegh:** The Vargr spoken language.
+- Gvegh: #TODO The Vargr spoken language.

 Ordering a Meal, Asking for Basic Directions: Routine (6+) Language check (1D seconds, EDU).
 Holding a Simple Conversation: Average (8+) Language check (1D x 10 seconds, EDU).